vishaka5892/CppND-Capstone-Snake-Game/README.md

 > All class member functions document their effects, either through function names, comments, or formal documentation.
 Member functions do not change program state in undocumented ways.

 The C++ Guide by Google was used to for any needed documentation.
-An example can be found within `platform.h` where a simple comment is used to describe what the function `getPlatform` does.
+An example can be found in `platform.h` where a comment is used to describe what the function `getPlatform` does.

 6. `Memory Management` - The project makes use of references in function declarations.